hack-technicolor/hack-technicolor/docs/Resources.md

 There is no way of knowing your situation and the process could break your modem or reduce its security allowing other people into your network.
 Anyone following this guide accepts full responsibility for the outcomes.

-## What tools can I use to administer OpenWrt from a Windows computer
+## Administering OpenWRT from Windows

 There are a number of tools such as cmder, SmarTTY, PuTTY, and WinSCP as described in the [OpenWRT SSH Administration for Newcomers](https://openwrt.org/docs/guide-quick-start/sshadministration) page.